jeremypoulter/EpoxyDuino/README.md

 <a name="ShellRedirection"></a>
 #### Shell Redirection

-This probably a good place to remind Unix users that shell redirection is available on specific file descriptors using the `N>` syntax.
+This is probably a good place to remind Unix users that shell redirection is available on specific file descriptors using the `N>` syntax.
 Suppose we change the above example to use 3 and 4 instead, like this: